Personal Journey and Motivation

 FPC has a real “ask and you shall receive” culture.
 If you show interest in something, the team will genuinely try to give you exposure to it.

-Coming from a structural background, I’ve been deliberately given more opportunities to work alongside services like HVAC and electrical, which has been a great way to broaden my skills and understanding.
+Coming from a structural background, I’ve been deliberately given more opportunities to work alongside services like HVAC and electrical, which has been a great way to broaden my skills and understanding how systems interact to get the whole building working.

 How does FPC encourage innovation across the company?

 Innovation at FPC is encouraged in a practical, hands-on way.
-On one of my first projects, I noticed the way precast elements were being tracked was manual and inefficient, so I put together some new tracking tools for the design team.
+On one of my first projects, I noticed the way precast elements were being tracked was manual, so I put together some new, more efficient, tracking tools for the design team.
 The response was positive – people gave feedback, suggested improvements, and started using the system.

-We also have quarterly design meetings where teams openly share lessons learned, including what didn’t go to plan and how it was fixed.
-That openness reflects a culture that recognises construction is a human industry, and that mistakes are part of learning and improving.
+We also have quarterly design meetings where teams openly share lessons learned, including what didn’t go to plan and how it was resolved.
+That openness reflects a culture that recognises construction is complex, and continuous improvement comes from understanding how systems behave in practice.

 Impact and Fulfilment